2001 Marsh Harbour Cessna 402 crash: Lawsuit against Instinct Productions

-Barry & Sons, Inc., a corporation formed in 1992 to develop, promote and capitalize Aaliyah, and to oversee the production and distribution of her records and music videos—in which did business under the name Blackground Records—brought an unsuccessful lawsuit that reached the New York Supreme Court against Instinct Productions LLC, the company that was hired in August 2001 to produce the music video for "Rock the Boat".
+Barry & Sons, Inc., a corporation formed in 1992 to develop, promote and capitalize Aaliyah, and to oversee the production and distribution of her records and music videos—in which did business under the name Blackground Records—brought an unsuccessful lawsuit in New York Supreme Court against Instinct Productions LLC, the company that was hired in August 2001 to produce the music video for "Rock the Boat".

 In May 2004, a judge ruled that Blackground could sue Instinct.
 Blackground had filed a negligence lawsuit in civil court against Instinct in November 2003.
 Instinct argued that Blackground had no right to recover damages since Aaliyah was a company employee.
 Judge Carol Edmead, however, found that Aaliyah was also Blackground's chief asset.
 She wrote that the company's "growth and prosperity were primarily the result of its efforts to successfully develop and nurture Aaliyah's career".
 Edmead noted the company was founded in 1992 by Barry Hankerson for the sole purpose of promoting Aaliyah, who was thirteen at the time.

 The case was ultimately dismissed because New York's wrongful death statute permits only certain people related to the deceased to recover damages for wrongful death.

+Jomo Hankerson v Barry Hankerson

+In August 2026, Barry Hankerson's son, Jomo, sued his father, for breaching a settlement over music rights.
+Specifically, he cites Aaliyah's recording masters and music publishing copyrights.
+Not just her, though, but also for artists such as DMX, Toni Braxton, and Timbaland.
+Jomo claims that, per an alleged settlement deal, he's owed 12% of the money Barry made from the aforementioned music assets.
+The documents also show that Barry blamed Jomo for Aaliyah's death, stating that Jomo "failed in his responsibility" to make adequate travel plans, which resulted in a plane crash that "may have been avoided had [Jomo] followed through on his compensated task of travel coordination."